JakeSteam/blog-history/_drafts/2000-01-01-million-dollar-homepage.md

 [^2017-links]: https://lil.law.harvard.edu/blog/2017/07/21/a-million-squandered-the-million-dollar-homepage-as-a-decaying-digital-artifact/
 [^2019-links]: https://www.bbc.com/future/article/20190401-why-theres-so-little-left-of-the-early-internet

-### Overview
+### Link overview

-In total the 1,000,000 pixels have 3,306 different adverts.
+In total, the 1,000,000 pixels have 3,306 different adverts.
 Many of these are by the same websites or companies, but this is the number defined on the page.

-Out of these, 143 were "pending", "reserved", or otherwise never valid URLs for one reason or another.
-This leaves us with 3,163 valid adverts.
-However, some of these are for the same domains (e.g. myspace), so we end up with 2,804 unique domains that our adverts point to.
+Out of these, 143 are "pending", "reserved", or otherwise never valid URLs for one reason or another.
+This leaves us with 3,163 valid adverts (see [valids.txt](/assets/txt/valids.txt)).
+However, some of these are for the same domains (e.g. myspace), so we end up with 2,804 unique domains that our adverts point to (see [domains.txt](/assets/txt/domains.txt)).

-Out of these 2,804 domains, 550 completely fail to respond or don't exist, 29 give server errors, and 531 give other errors, usually that the content is forbidden or can't be found.
+From these 2,804 domains, 550 completely fail to respond or don't exist, 29 give server errors, and 531 give other errors, usually that the content is forbidden or can't be found.

 **In conclusion, 1,694 of the 2,804 advert domains are still alive and responding properly!**.